 AnitaB.org will take all reasonable steps to maintain the security and confidentiality of the application data as described in the Top Companies Initiative Non-Disclosure Agreement, which companies must accept to participate.

 Data from each company will be anonymized and aggregated with data from other participating companies.
 Individual, identifiable company data will not be shared, either publicly or in the confidential, customized reports.
 Peer benchmarking data will only be shared in aggregated form, and only to the extent that the data can be sufficiently anonymized.
-Results summarized in custom reports for each company are released solely through the Top Companies program to the designated contacts.
+Results summarized in custom reports for each company are released solely through the Top Companies portal to the designated contacts.

 Are there eligibility requirements for the Top Companies for Women Technologist program?

-Any privately or publicly held company, including foreign-based companies, may participate in the program provided they have at least 150 technical employees in their US-based workforce.
+Any privately or publicly held company, including foreign-based companies, may participate in the program provided they have at least 150 technical employees in their U.S.-based workforce.

+We will consider developing a separate category for companies smaller than 150 technologists in the future.
 If you are a small startup and interested in helping inform our efforts, please contact us!

 Is this only for high-tech companies?